1. Main points

 Nôl i'r tabl cynnwys

-Infrastructure investment as a share of GG investment grew to 34.6% in 2021 from 32.0% in 2020, recovering from a slight decline between 2018-2020, where it was at most 32.7%.
-However, this figure is lower than the share of investment in infrastructure in the post-financial crisis period of 2014-2017, where it averaged 38.7% per year.
-On the other hand, government infrastructure investment as a share of GDP (currently 1.0%), is the highest since 2006, when records began.
+As seen in Figure 3, infrastructure investment as a share of GG investment grew to 34.1% in 2022 from 33.9% in 2021, recovering from a slight decline between 2018 and 2020, where investment peaked at 32.7%.
+However, this figure is lower than the share of investment in infrastructure in the post-financial crisis period between 2012 and 2017, where it averaged 36.3% each year.
+On the other hand, as shown in Figure 4, government infrastructure investment as a share of nominal gross domestic product (GDP) is currently 1.04%.
+Along with 2021, this is the highest level since 2006, when records began, with investment in 2015 showing a share of nominal GDP of 1.03%.

 Nôl i'r tabl cynnwys